 Your doctor may repeat the injection and imaging process if the first round wasn’t conclusive.
 They may also order a single-photon emission computed tomography (SPECT).
 This is similar to a bone scan, except the imaging process creates 3-D images of your bones.
 A SPECT is necessary if your doctor needs to see deeper into your bones.
 They may also use it if the original images weren’t clear in certain areas.

-Test results are considered normal when the dye is spread evenly throughout the body.
+Test results are considered normal when the radioactive substance is spread evenly throughout the body.
 This means that you likely don’t have a major bone problem.

 Results are considered abnormal when the scan shows darker “hot spots” or lighter “cold spots” in the bones.
-Hot spots describe places where an excess of dye has collected.
-Cold spots, on the other hand, are areas where the dye didn’t collect at all.
-Abnormal results can indicate that you have a bone disorder, such as cancer or arthritis.
+Hot spots describe places where an excess of radioactive substance has collected.
+Cold spots, on the other hand, are areas where it didn’t collect at all.
+Abnormal results can indicate that you have a bone disorder, such as cancer or arthritis or infection in the bone.

 A bone scan doesn’t cause any side effects or complications.
 Most of the radioactive tracer is eliminated from your body within 24 hours.
 Small amounts may remain for as long as three days.

 While the test can help identify problems in bone metabolism, it doesn’t necessarily reveal the reason for them.
-A bone scan tells that there is a problem and where it is located.
-It is a nonspecific test.
+A bone scan tells that there is a problem and where it’s located.
+It’s a nonspecific test.
 You may have to undergo more tests if the bone scan showed abnormalities.
 Your doctor will explain your options and help guide you through the process.